 “All right,” he says.
 He knows to surrender when I am being driven by stress.

-“But will the smell get all the way back to the family room?"
+“But will the smell fill the house?”
 I ask.
-“Should we bring a fan in here or something and aim the aroma toward the back of the house"
+“Should we bring a fan in here or something and aim the aroma toward the back of the house?”

 “No,” he says.
 “No-we-should-not.”
-He knows to speak clearly, definitively, when I am losing my marbles.
+He knows to speak definitively when I am losing my marbles.

 I could, of course, be insulted.
 I mean, maybe that’s the more empowering emotional direction to go in right now.
 The outrage!
-A home study?
+A homestudy?
 Why should I have to prove my parental potential to a complete stranger?
 Any wacko with the right plumbing can make himself or herself a parent.
 No forms to fill out.
 No history to reveal.
 No how-do-you-handle-conflict essay questions to answer.
 Why me?
 Poor me.
 It’s not fair.
 Life isn’t fair.
-Which, of course, is only half the story.
-Life seems unfair only when it's throwing curves.
-But what about when it's sending out those equally rare perfect pitches: a good job, a good husband, a happy home, a supportive family, a baby who needs a mom.
-In China, we're told, that would be a girl.

 Okay, here comes a car.
 A white car.
 Make that a muddy white car.
 Oh, dear.
-I should have prepared her.
 She pulls up the driveway, sits there for a few minutes.
 She’s flipping through papers, writing things down.
 She’s giving us bad marks for mud.
 I can just tell.
-I am biting my nails.
-I am pacing.

 When she gets in the house, I begin my apologies.
 For the rain.
 For the gray sky.
 For the ruts on Wilson Road.
 For the way the kitchen is not yet renovated.
 For the light bulb that is out on the porch.